Boers: Trekboers

 From time to time, indentured VOC servants were endowed with the right of freeburghers but the VOC retained the power to compel them to return into its service whenever they deemed it necessary.
 This right to force into servitude those who might incur the displeasure of the governor or other high officers was not only exercised with reference to the individuals themselves; it was claimed by the government to be applicable to their children as well.

-The tyranny caused many to feel desperate and to flee from oppression, even before 1700 trekking began.
+The tyranny caused many to feel desperate and to flee from oppression, even before the 1700 trekking began.
 In 1780, Joachim van Plettenberg, the governor, proclaimed the Sneeuberge to be the northern boundary of the colony, expressing "the anxious hope that no more extension should take place, and with heavy penalties forbidding the rambling peasants to wander beyond".
 In 1789, so strong had feelings amongst the burghers become that delegates were sent from the Cape to interview the authorities at Amsterdam.
 After this deputation, some nominal reforms were granted.